Akansha0211/Own-Blogger/README.md

 # Blogging Website

-## clone it : git clone https://github.com/Akansha0211/Own-Blogger.git
+### clone it : git clone https://github.com/Akansha0211/Own-Blogger.git

-## npm start
+### npm start

-### Tech stack used:
+## Tech stack used:

-### Project strcuture :
+### Project structure :

 1. client : contains the frontend of the project
-2. server : all the neccessary backend code and dependencies
+2. server : all the neccessary backend code and dependencies(nodemon, express, body-parser, cors)

-### Some links that will help in git setup
+### Some links that will help in git setup:

 https://stackoverflow.com/questions/65471245/how-to-deploy-mern-stack-app-to-github-and-heroku